StevenSLXie/Tutorials-for-Web-Developers/README.md

 ==========================
 This repository is a collection of tutorials, technical notes written by me.
 The name of this repository is somewhat confusing and does not fully reflect the scope of this series.

-So far the topics here include algorithms, data structure, Shell programming and MongoDB database, Python basics......
+So far the topics here include algorithms, data structure, Shell programming, MongoDB database and Python basics......

 I am actively updating it.